Introduction to Community Care

 The CDPA’02 gives carers a statutory right to an assessment of need when requested.
 When such an assessment has been carried out, a trust must consider whether or not it should provide services to the carer.

-The CDPA’02 also empowers trusts to make direct payments to carers (including sixteen and seventeen year old carers) for the services that meet their own assessed needs.
+The CDPA’02 also empowers trust to make direct payments to carers (including sixteen and seventeen year old carers) for the services that meet their own assessed needs.

-The CDPA’02 sets out that trusts must take such steps as are reasonably practicable to ensure that information is available to carers regarding their right to assessments.
+The CDPA’02 sets out that trust must take such steps as are reasonably practicable to ensure that information is available to carers regarding their right to assessments.
+Trusts must also advise any known carers of their right to an assessment.

 1.10 Other legislation